joejag/agile_developer-sides/short_notes.md

 # AREA: Fine Scaled Feedback

-* Find out if what you are doing is what you or others want as fast as possible.
+* Find out if you are on the right path, as soon as possible.
 * Is this what the biz wants?
 * Is this code what I want?